 MY NEW FAVORITE RUG SOURCE

-Below I’m providing a few more links to rugs from an e-bay shop I stumbled upon a few weeks ago, which I’ve been sharing a lot of via IG stories.
+Below I’m providing a few more links to rugs from an e-bay shop I stumbled upon a few weeks ago, which I’ve been sharing via IG stories.
 This shop sells “manufactured damaged” rugs, but the flaws on the rugs I’ve seen are barely noticeable.
 I ordered one myself and love it – the “flaw” is barely there.

 Since I shared this shop, others have ordered rugs from here and say they love their rug too.
 If you don’t mind minor flaws, you really can’t beat the price!